Julian-Wearden-UT/EE445L_Manhunt-EX/README.md

-# EE445L Final Project: MANHUNT EX
+# EE445L Embedded System Design Lab Final Project

 ## Project Video Submission
 The following is a short infomercial-type skit made by our team showcasing our final embedded project: